rails/rails/guides/source/form_helpers.md

 * a text input element, and
 * a submit element.

-Here is how to create a search form with `form_with` and the form builder object:
+Here is how to create a search form with `form_with`:

 ```erb
 <%= form_with url: "/search", method: :get do |form| %>